 Finding accommodation en-route can be a pain!
-If you're certain of where you'll be each day (if you're confident in your fitness levels) then it's probably best to book it all in advance.
-For me though, not having done any long distance cycling before, I was less confident of my fitness and so wanted to stay flexible.
+If you're certain of where you'll be each day, and are confident in your fitness levels, then it's probably best to book it all in advance (assuming of course that you're not going to be wild camping).
+For me, not having done any long distance cycling before, I was less confident of my fitness and so wanted to stay flexible.

 I booked the first week's worth of accommodation in Cornwall, where choice is more sparse and where I didn't think I'd be able to rely on finding anything day-by-day.
-I started with a very low daily mileage (around 30 miles - I knew Cornwall is hilly!), figuring that after Bridgwater I'd know by then if I could manage a larger daily mileage and that there'd be more choice beyond that point.
+I started with a very low daily mileage (around 30 miles - I knew Cornwall is hilly!), figuring that after Bridgwater I'd have a better idea of what mileage I was capable of, and that there'd also be more choice beyond that point too.
 Between Bridgwater and Inverness I then booked accommodation a maximum of 2 days ahead as I went.

-From Inverness to John o'Groats I again booked in advance (once I was north of Edinburgh) due to the lack of accommodation there.
+From Inverness to John o'Groats I again booked in advance due to the lack of accommodation there.
 Even booking a few days in advance I still had to spread my route out over 4 days instead of my preferred 3 due to the places I wanted being fully booked.

 Booking.com is invaluable for finding accommodation along your LEJOG route.
 Most B&B's and hotels have listings on here, and the map view allows you to find properties exactly where you want.
 I used it to find available accommodation on the dates I wanted, but then always Googled for the property's contact details and phoned them direct.
 This had 2 purposes:

-- I could check if they had any bike storage (somewhere undercover & secure);
+- I could ask if they had any bike storage (somewhere undercover & secure);

 - Direct bookings were also often (although not always) cheaper.